onion-lang/onion/README.md

 Onionc compiles source files into in-memory classfiles and execute them.
 The entry point is:
-+ If there is explicit class definitions and they have main methods,
+1. A main method if there is an explicit class definition and it have the main method.
-+ The main method of the class on the top.
+2. The main method of the class on the top.
-+ Otherwise, the first statement in the toplevel is the entry point.
+3. Otherwise, the first statement on the top.

 ## Limitations